DLR Group: Trends in Tech-Office Design

 By Katie Rapone

 According to CBRE Research’s 2017 Colorado Tech Book report, at least 40 tech companies expanded their presence in Colorado in the past year.
 Downtown Denver was the epicenter of technology growth with more than 200,000 square feet of positive net absorption.
 Both suburban and downtown markets have gained attention from incoming or growing tech companies, looking for well-located offices with attractive amenities and cost-effectiveness.
-And, with many companies competing to attract and retain tech talent, the design of an office space is now also a key component to a companies success.
+And, with many companies competing to attract and retain tech talent, the design of an office space is a key component to a companies success.